NVCR Investors Have Opportunity to Lead NovoCure Limited Securities Fraud Lawsuit

-LOS ANGELES, July 24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR).
+LOS ANGELES, July 28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR).

 Class Period: January 5, 2023 – June 5, 2023